openmelody/mt-plugin-configassistant/README.md

 This plugin is installed [just like any other Movable Type Plugin](http://www.majordojo.com/2008/12/the-ultimate-guide-to-installing-movable-type-plugins.php).

 # Reference and Documentation

+Config Assistant's Theme Chooser allows users to select a theme and apply it to their blog.

+A user can visit the Design menu and choose Theme Options, then select the "Apply a New Theme" link to get started.
+A dialog will popup with a paginated view of the installed themes.
+Here the user can see more detail about the theme (click the thumbnail) or select the theme to apply it.
+After selecting a theme the user will be required to fill-in any fields marked "required" by the theme designer to finish the process.

+Keep reading for details on creating a theme that takes full advantage of all that Config Assistant offers!

 ## Using Config Assistant for Theme Options